-Laurea in lingue and letterature straniere (equivalent to BA Hons) at the University of Bologna, ltaly.
+Laurea in lingue and letterature straniere (BA Hons) at the University of Bologna, ltaly.
 MA in Women and Literature at the University of Hull, England, followed by a PhD in contemporary Italian literature at the University of Bath (title: "The 'Pulp' Generation Between Avant-Garde and Tradition(s): Legacies, Gender and Youth Culture in the Narrative of Silvia Ballestra.
 Rossana Campo and Isabella Santacroce").

-Taught Italian language, literature and culture at university level since 1995.
+Taught Italian language, literature and culture at university since 1995.

 Joined the Italian Programme in the School of Languages & Culture at Victoria University in 2000, teaching a variety of undergraduate and honours courses, as well as supervising a number of postgraduate students.

 Ongoing research and publications on contemporary Italian Fiction, with a focus on women writers.